OviSarkar62/MyPortfolio/README.md

 Images: Replace the SVG images in the public directory with your own images.
 Ensure that the image file names and references in the files are correctly updated.

+## Stack

+MyPortfolio is built using the following technologies and frameworks:
+- HTML5
+- CSS3
+- JavaScript
+- React

 ## Live Link
 [Myportfolio](https://myself-ovi.vercel.app/)